-In 1954, Alistair MacLean (21 April 1922 – 2 February 1987) was working as a teacher when he won first prize in a short story competition held by the Glasgow Herald newspaper.
-His story ‘The Dileas‘ (‘The Faithful‘) told of a boat involved in a shipwreck on the west coast of Scotland.
+Alistair MacLean was working as a teacher when he won first prize in a short story competition.
+The competition was held by the Glasgow Herald newspaper in 1954.
+MacLean’s story was called ‘The Dileas‘ (‘The Faithful‘).
+It was the story of a boat shipwrecked on the west coast of Scotland.

-Maclean, 32, was a teacher at a school in Rutherglen on the outskirts of Glasgow.
-He had hoped to earn a little extra money to put towards a deposit on a house for his wife Gisela, their son Lachlan, and himself.
+Maclean (1922-87) was a teacher at a school in Rutherglen on the outskirts of Glasgow.
+He hoped to earn a little extra money for a deposit on a house for his wife Gisela, their son Lachlan, and himself.
 MacLean won £100.
-A handsome sum in those days.
-Little did he think his winning story would be the start of a long and successful literary career.
+A handsome sum.
+Little did he think his winning story would be the start of his long and successful literary career.

 Ian and Marjory Chapman worked for the publishers Collins in Glasgow.
 They lived in a flat at Anniesland to the west of the city.
 One night Ian noticed Marjory crying.
 He asked her what was wrong?
 She explained she had been reading a story in the Herald newspaper.
 Ian read the story and was similarly moved by Maclean’s tale of ‘The Dileas‘.
 Both recognised MacLean’s talent and decided to do something aabout it.